quantcert/quantcert.github.io/Magma-contextuality/README.md

-# Automated detection of contextuality proofs with intermediate numbers of observables <br> _and_ <br> Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank <br> _and_ <br> Three-Qubit-Embedded Split Cayley Hexagon is Contextuality Sensitive
+# Contextuality degree of quadrics in multi-qubit symplectic polar spaces <br> _and_ <br> Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank <br> _and_ <br> Three-Qubit-Embedded Split Cayley Hexagon is Contextuality Sensitive

 Copyright (C) 2021 Henri de Boutray